nasim6413/stitch-log/README.md

 docker compose up --build
 ```

-The app will be available at http://localhost:5000
+The app will be available at http://localhost, or `http://<raspberrypi-ip>` if accessing from another device.

 ### (Optional) Backups
 You can set up a cron job to create a regular backup using https://crontab.guru/.